 Last week, I kicked off one of my mornings in an ultimate dream by having an intimate breakfast in the Bloomingdale’s Lexington Avenue flagship before the store opened.
 This breakfast was hosted by DKNY and Lauren Bush Lauren of FEED, whose mission is to create good products that help FEED the world, literally.
-I’ve been well aware of FEED bags for quite some time, noting different versions on the hands of celebrities and passersby alike.

 Eco Friendly Bags